How do content optimization strategies (GEO/AEO) functionally influence Retrieval-Augmented Generation system components and outcomes?

 Detailed Explanation

-The influence of GEO/AEO on RAG systems can be understood metaphorically: if the RAG system is a high-speed assembly line that constructs answers, GEO is the process of manufacturing the input components (your content) so that they are pre-cut, clearly labeled, and verified for quality so the assembly robots can efficiently select and integrate them without error.
+The influence of GEO/AEO on RAG systems can be understood metaphorically: if the RAG system is a high-speed assembly line that constructs answers, GEO is the process of manufacturing the input components (your content) so that they are pre-cut, clearly labeled, and verified for quality so the assembly robots (the LLM agents and retrievers) can efficiently select and integrate them without error.

 Research Foundation